wking/swc-boot-camps/UsingVersionControl.md

  * TAB completion
  * CTR-A (go to the beginning of a line)
  * Up-arrow (to cycle through history)
+* Other stuff
+ * Make sure you can call out to an editor from the command line

 <a name="intro"></a>
 # Introduction